-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-The EU Taxonomy is a classification system, establishing a list environmentally sustainable economic activities.
+The EU Taxonomy is a classification system, establishing a list of environmentally sustainable economic activities.
 That Regulation does not lay down a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Product name: Nordea Sustainable Selection Growth Fund (NOK)

-Legal entity identifier: 54930052AMBY5S0HMA76
+Product name: Nordea Sustainable Selection Growth Fund (NOK) Legal entity identifier: 54930052AMBY5S0HMA76 measure how the environmental or social characteristics promoted by the financial product are attained.

-Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human riahts. anticorruption and antibribery matters.
+impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.